3 minute read

 - The men in my family think that I am not pretty enough.

 - I think that if I am not well dressed people stare at me.

-Answer honestly, do you feel that some of theses sentences are true for you.
+Answer honestly!
+Do you feel that some of theses sentences are true for you?
 If the answer is yes to at least 3 of them dig deeper!
 Ask yourself why you feel this way, in which circumstances it happened to you; if you have trouble remembering it start writing a diary dedicated to your positive/negative body image.
 Consult it with a therapist if you need to, but most importantly – be honest with yourself.
 Once you figure out what are the roots of you not loving your body and your personality, put all your efforts to fight it and start loving yourself again.
-It will be hard, I know, it will hurt and you will resist, but remember that once you overcome your issues you will no longer have trouble accepting yourself.
+It will be hard, I know, it will hurt and negative thoughts will resist.
+But remember that once you overcome your issues you will no longer have trouble accepting yourself.